-The Chester Park Trail Race is a 5k running race on pure dirt mountain bike, ski and singletrack hiking trails through the beautiful Chester Park in the heart of Duluth, Minnesota.
+The second annual Chester Park Trail Race is a 5k running race on pure dirt mountain bike, ski and singletrack hiking trails through the beautiful Chester Park in the heart of Duluth, Minnesota.
 We offer 5k (one loop), 10k (two loop), or 6 Hour race options.

 The 5k (3.1 mile) trail run course starts and finishes in the field at the end of Chester Park Drive.
 It is a clockwise loop.
 Athletes run across the field towards the bridge over Chester Creek, hook left over the bridge and up the ski trail.
 At the first ski intersection, runners continue southward on the Duluth Traverse mountain bike trail.
 At the next ski trail intersection, take a right, and then another right to travel back on the gravel pit.
 Athletes will stay to the left and join the Duluth Traverse Trail going northward parallel to Kenwood Avenue.